-Less than 100 days out from the start of the FIFA World Cup in Russia, Eintracht Frankfurt’s Mexican duo of Marco Fabian and Carlos Salcedo are already beginning to look forward to their opening match against world champions Germany in Moscow.
+Long before they touched down in Russia for the FIFA World Cup, Eintracht Frankfurt’s Mexican duo of Marco Fabian and Carlos Salcedo were already looking forward to their opening match against world champions Germany in Moscow.

-Speaking exclusively to bundesliga.com, the German-based pair revealed their plans for an inside job as they look to give their nation the edge.
-All, of course, after winning the DFB Cup and qualifying for Europe…
+After the draw was made, the Germany-based pair spoke exclusively to bundesliga.com and revealed their plans for an inside job as they look to give their nation the edge.
+All, of course, on the back of winning the DFB Cup against Bayern Munich and qualifying for Europe…

 “It’s a special game for us because it’s against a country that has opened its doors to us and allowed us to play in one of the best leagues in the world,” Fabian said of the significance of the match against Germany, against whom the Guadalajara native scored in the semi-finals of the 2017 FIFA Confederations Cup.